Creative Retreats

 A little about me

 I've worked with glass for over 25 years and love sharing my knowledge and skills during the workshops, helping you create gorgeous glass artwork.
-I graduated with a 1st class degree in glass from Edinburgh College of Art in 2000 then received the prestigious Crafts Council Start Up Award to purchase equipment to start Red Brick Glass.
-The business name came from my 1st studio, a small red brick building in rural Dorset.
+I graduated with a 1st class degree in glass from Edinburgh College of Art in 2000 then received the prestigious Crafts Council Start Up Award to purchase my first kiln.

 "Thank you so much for a morning of creative heaven!
 We had such an enjoyable time and it totally exceeded our expectations.